 A financial aid application flagged “2” and “3” will be reviewed by the Office of Financial Aid for unusual enrollment history (UEH) to determine whether or not the student is enrolling only long enough to receive cash refunds of federal student aid.

 The Office of Financial Aid at Columbia Southern University will review the student’s completed evaluation report including all official academic transcripts from all colleges and universities attended during the review period.
-If federal Pell Grants were received and credit hours were not earned at each of the institutions attended, additional documentation will be requested.
+If federal Pell Grants and/or Direct Loans were received and credit hours were not earned at each of the institutions attended, additional documentation will be requested.
 Documentation may be faxed to (251) 224-0590 or emailed to email@example.com.

 All required documentation must be received and the UEH flag must be resolved before a student is eligible to receive federal student aid.